 Teaching people how to ‘embody’ leadership competencies is my passion and area of expertise.
 Facilitating learning experiences, both with and without horse partners, allows my clients to better understand and leverage their somatic intelligence (SQ) to become more effective leaders.
 What is meant by somatic?
 It is defined as ‘of, or affecting the body especially as distinguished from the mind.”
 (Webster, 1979).

-Bill Torbert’s Action Inquiry, Otto Scharmer’s Theory U, Susanne Cook-Greuter’s Leadership Maturity, Richard Boyatizis’ work on Positive and Negative Emotional Attractors, Bob Anderson and Bill Adams’ Universal Model of Leader Development, are a handful of theorists, researchers and practitioners who have influenced the way I coach and facilitate leader development.
-I have been a student of the mind-body connection since a very early age and so integral perspectives make sense to me.
+Bill Torbert’s Action Inquiry, Otto Scharmer’s Theory U, Susanne Cook-Greuter’s Leadership Maturity, Richard Boyatizis’ work on Positive and Negative Emotional Attractors, Bob Anderson and Bill Adams’ Universal Model of Leader Development, are theorists, researchers and practitioners who have influenced the way I coach and facilitate leader development.
+I have been a student of the mind-body connection since a very early age and integral perspectives make sense to me.

-All In Good Spirits,
+All In Good Spirits, Lissa